-Keep in mind that dealers will typically mark up a loan by about 2% on the average car purchase if you don’t prearrange your financing elsewhere.
-That’s why Clark so strongly recommends you secure financing on your own as a first step when you’re looking for the best way to buy a new car.
+Keep in mind that dealers will typically mark up a loan by 1% to 2% on the average car purchase if you don’t prearrange your financing elsewhere.
+That’s why Clark recommends so strongly that you secure financing on your own when you’re looking for the best way to buy a new car.

-Next, for each of the types of vehicles you’re considering, you’ll want to check the price of the car, reliability and the cost to insure the vehicle.
+Next, for each of the vehicles that you’re considering, you’ll want to check out the price of the car, its reliability and the cost to insure it.

 The annual April auto issue from Consumer Reports has a list of recommended new car buys.
 This should be one of the first resources you check.

-Meanwhile, another reliability study that Clark puts a lot of faith in is the annual Vehicle Dependability Study from J.D.
-Power.
+Clark also puts a lot of faith in the annual new car reliability study from Consumer Reports.

-Finally, when it comes to determining the cost to insure a new vehicle, most big insurance companies make auto insurance coverage calculators available on their websites.
+Finally, when it comes to determining the cost of insuring a new vehicle, most big insurance companies make auto insurance coverage calculators available on their websites.
 That way you can start to get an idea of what you’ll pay to protect your potential new wheels.

-You’ll need to factor in the cost of insurance when you are looking at what you’ll be paying monthly to drive your car.
+You should factor in the cost of insurance when you are looking at what you’ll pay monthly to drive your car.

-The third step, once you’ve narrowed your search to one or two vehicles and have the approximate cost of ownership for each, is to shop online for instant price quotes.
+Now that you’ve narrowed your search to one or two vehicles and have the approximate cost of ownership for each, you should shop online for instant price quotes.

 Compare quotes from the following sites to see if any deals stick out:

-If you prefer not to buy online, use the online price quotes you’ve gotten as a guideline.
-Then call around to local dealers to see if they’ll match the price quote.
+If you prefer not to buy online, you can still use the online price quotes as a guideline.
+Then call around to local dealers to see if they’ll match the price.

-You can also avoid dealing with salespeople in person by emailing the Internet department at a dealership and negotiating over with them over email.
+You can also avoid dealing with salespeople in person by emailing the internet department at a dealership and negotiating with them over the computer.

-Next, remember that it’s important for you to feel comfortable with what is bound to be a very large purchase.
+Next, remember that it’s important for you to feel comfortable with what’s going to be a very large purchase.
 One way to do this is to look at cars when a dealership is closed, so there’s no salesperson to pressure you.
 Another way is to set up your own zero-pressure test drive:

-Whatever you do, don’t skip this critical step, especially if you are doing almost all of the car-buying process online.
+Whatever you do, don’t skip this step.
+It’s an important part of learning the best way to buy a new car — especially if you are going through a lot of the process online.

-When you go into the dealer to sign the paperwork, make sure that what’s on the purchase agreement is what you’ve agreed to previously by phone or email.
+When you get to the dealership to sign the paperwork, make sure that what you read in the purchase agreement is the same thing you’ve agreed to previously by phone or email.

 If it’s not the same, do not go through with the deal.
 The best way to protect yourself in a dealership is to be willing to walk out.
 With that in mind, let’s wrap up the loose ends:

 Check your financing one last time.
-If the dealership can beat the lowest rate you’ve already secured on your own and all the other loan terms remain the same, go with the dealer’s financing.
+If the dealership can beat the lowest financing rate you’ve secured on your own and all the other loan terms are the same, go with the dealer’s financing.

 Consider skipping the extended warranty.
-Cars are built so much more reliably today than they were a generation ago, which means you should be able to skip the extended warranty.
+Cars are built so much more reliably today than they were a generation ago, so you should be able to skip buying the extended warranty.
 But we realize not everyone feels comfortable doing this.

-Here’s the thinking Clark has developed on the question of extended auto warranties:
+Here’s Clark’s thinking on the question of extended auto warranties:

 - If you can afford the potential cost of car repairs, you should never buy an extended warranty.

-- If, however, you can’t afford the cost of potential repairs, you may want to consider buying the vehicle manufacturer’s warranty.
+- If you can’t afford them, you may want to consider buying the vehicle manufacturer’s warranty.

 Watch out for last-minute junk fees.
 These so-called “packs” can include phony add-on fees for documents, vehicle etching, fabric treatments and things of that nature.
-It may sound silly, but could be charged $300 or more just for doing the paperwork on your vehicle or spraying some stuff on your car seats.
+It may sound silly, but you could be charged $300 or more just for paperwork or for the dealership spraying some stuff on your car seats.
 Push back on anything that seems outrageous and ask to have it removed.

-Clark has a systematic approach to the best way to buy a new car that puts the power back in your hands as a consumer — not the dealership.
+Clark’s systematic approach to buying a new car puts the power back in your hands as a consumer — not the dealership’s.

-Remember, though, that this is a big purchase and if you buy a new vehicle, he wants you to keep it for at least 10 years.
+And remember that this is a big purchase.
+If you buy a new vehicle, he wants you to keep it for at least 10 years.

-If you’re not convinced you won’t want something new sooner or you’re not quite ready to pull the trigger on a new car, you may be interested in checking out our 7 steps to buying a good used car.
+If you’re not convinced that you’re ready to pull the trigger on a new car, you may be interested in checking out our How to Buy a Used Car in 7 Steps.

-Want even more info?
+Want even more info about how to buy a new car?
 Listen to Clark discuss the car-buying process on The Clark Howard Show podcast.